-From time to time we bring Fulmer Fever cruising.
-This 32 foot Westerly Fulmar will accommodate up to four sailors and a skipper.
-These types of cruises are not done on a commercial basis so crew will just be required to contribute towards food on board/fuel/harbour dues/running costs and the like, which works out at €60 per day or €420 for a weeks cruising.
-This is a great way to enjoy the pleasures of cruising while not breaking the bank.
-Fulmar Fever has all the necessary safety equipment for cruising which includes : VHF/DSC, AIS, Life raft, EPIRB, Flares, and Life Jackets.
-There’s always lots to learn while living aboard its a great way to combine a holiday with some practical sailing experience and build up those sea miles while meeting like minded people.
+From time to time we bring our school yacht Cambrinus cruising.
+This Bavaria 46 Holiday will accommodate up to eight sailors and a skipper.
+These types of cruises are not done on a commercial basis and Cambrinus does not hold a passenger boat license.
+Crew will just be required to contribute towards food on board/fuel/harbour dues/running costs and the like, which works out at €60 per day or €420 for a weeks cruising.
+This is a great way to enjoy the pleasures of cruising without breaking the bank.
+Cambrinus has all the necessary safety equipment for cruising which includes : VHF/DSC, AIS, 2 Liferafts both (ISO 9650-1) EPIRB, Flares, and Life Jackets.
+There’s always lots to learn while living aboard and its a great way to combine a holiday with some practical sailing experience and build up those sea miles while meeting like minded people.
 It’s worth seeing if your travel insurance will cover you for yacht cruising should you get ill.
-All cruises are subject to change and based on the most updated weather forecasts crew comfort, safety and ability comes before the cruise itinerary.
+All cruises are subject to change and based on the most updated weather forecasts.
+Crew comfort, safety and ability comes before the cruise itinerary.

 Fulmar Fever Cardigan Bay Cruise 15th – 21st July, 2018